-This can give you greater flexibility and allow you to take advantage of all the best software without breaking the bank.
-Integration also saves time as you don’t have to enter the same data several times as you would when using a number of different programs.
+Digitally transforming your technology infrastructure in this way gives your business greater flexibility and allows you to take advantage of all the best software without breaking the bank.
+Integration also saves time as you don’t have to enter the same data several times as you would when using a number of stand-alone, on-premise programs.

-First, it means that your customer service team only needs to enter details once when a customer changes them (i.e. address, surname).
+First, it means your customer service team only needs to adjust account details once when a customer changes them (i.e. address, email, surname).
 At the same time, the customer service team can view recent transactions and payment history.

-This is particularly useful as it enables your sales team to create unique, personalized offers without risking excessively generous terms to customers that don’t pay on time.
+This is particularly useful as it enables your sales team to create unique, personalized upsell and cross-sell offers without risking excessively generous terms to customers that don’t pay on time.

-Therefore, you can expand your revenue without having to acquire new customers.
-This is more profitable as existing customers are easier to sell to.
+Therefore, you can expand your revenue without having to rely solely on acquiring new customers.
+This is more profitable as existing customers are easier and less expensive to sell to.

-Integrating an accounting system with your billing system will allow your senior financial team to gain insight into your financial position with the touch of a button.
+Integrating an accounting system with your subscription billing system will enable your senior financial team to gain insight into your financial position with the touch of a button.

 By integrating your billing system with your accounting system, you can see when money is going out and easily view the financial history of your organization.
 It can also help you determine trends within your organization so you can prepare for fluctuations in demand.